sarckk/sarckk.github.io/content/post/transformers.md

 ### Step 3: Adding Positional Encoding
 I'll skim over this step for now, because it only really makes sense when we start looking at how attention is computed.
 Without too much detail though, here we basically add a tensor with the same shape `(B,T,D)` to our tensor from **Step 2**.
 This tensor that we add encodes information about the relative order of each word in a sentence, since this is information that we'd like the Transformer to consider in the computation of the final output probabilities.
 Again, I'll come back to this later in the article.

-In the end, the input to the Encoder is a tensor of shape `(B,T,D)`.
-The same thing happens for the Decoder, except with German sentences in our example of English-to-German translation.
+In the end, the input to the encoder is a tensor of shape `(B,T,D)`.
+The same thing happens for the decoder, except with German sentences in our example of English-to-German translation.

 ## Encoder
-We've finally reached the Encoder.
-The encoding step consists of **N** independent Encoder units stacked on top of each other.
-These Encoders are identical in architecture, but do not share weights between them and are thus separately updated during backpropagation.
+We've finally reached the encoder.
+The encoding step consists of **N** independent encoder units stacked on top of each other.
+These encoders are identical in architecture, but do not share weights between them and are thus separately updated during backpropagation.

-The Encoder unit itself comprises 2 parts:
+The encoder unit itself comprises 2 parts:
 1) A Self-Attention module, followed by
 2) A Feed-Forward network.

-We'll start with this high level picture of the Encoder and gradually fill in more details:
+We'll start with this high level picture of the encoder and gradually fill in more details:
 <p align="center" width="100%">
 <img src="https://sarckk.github.io/media/encoder_here.png" width=300/>
 </p>